May 21, 2018 4 min read

 This solution presents the same limitations as the trap-and-release cages.
 Plus, let’s face it: Many homemade rodent traps are going to have some glitches.
 Your best bet may be sticking to products that are backed by research and development.

 If the trap-and-release approach isn’t effective over time, how should a homeowner handle a rodent problem?
-A humane death ensures that a mouse or rat won’t return to your home and won’t procreate, which is what makes rodent problems worse over time.
+A quick kill ensures that a mouse or rat won’t return to your home and won’t procreate, which is what makes rodent problems worse over time.

 This type of trap ensures that a rodent will never experience a long, painful death.
 Instead, the striker will do its job before the mouse or rat even knows what is happening.
-As a result, you can rest easy knowing that your rodent problem is being managed effectively—but also humanely.
+As a result, you can rest easy knowing that your rodent problem is being managed effectively—but also in a quick-kill method..